 But does alcohol really cook out of food?

 We would certainly never dream, however, that one of these is alcohol, since most people are convinced that it evaporates altogether.
 You will surely recall having seen the cookery course teacher increasing the heat for a few seconds to allow the alcohol to evaporate.
 Well, the next time that happens, start to tell him/her to leave the heat as it is for at least a couple of hours.
 And then of course go on to explain why.

-The idea that alcohol cook out of food and evaporates in cooking is to all effects and purposes nothing but a myth.
+The idea that alcohol cook out of food and evaporates in cooking is nothing but a myth.
 Or, at least, it does not evaporate as quickly as we may have been led to believe.
 In 1992, some researchers of the US Department of Agriculture’s Nutrient Data Laboratory conducted an in-depth study into this topic entitled Alcohol retention in food preparation.
 They came up with some surprising results.

 Take, for instance, the alcohol-based dish that everyone is familiar with: flambé.
 Does alcohol cook out while practising this technique?
 It is hard to believe but, once cooked, about 70-75% of its alcohol content remains on the plate.
 It is a different matter when alcohol is mixed with an ingredient and then heated to boiling point.
 After 15 minutes, 40% of the alcohol remains, after 30 minutes 35%, and only after two and a half hours 5%.
 This is why it takes about three hours to eliminate all traces of alcohol.

 Food cooked with alcohol: where is the problem?